 Ketamine for pain management

 For chronic pain, ketamine is an intravenous analgesic.
 Ketamine acts on your NMDA (N-methyl-D-aspartate) receptors and stimulates neurotransmitters that regulate your mood.
-After taking this medication, you will expect a significant decrease in the severity of the pain since transmitters won’t bind and would not send the pain signals.
+After taking this medication, you will expect a significant decrease in the severity of the pain since transmitters won’t bind and will not send the pain signals.
 Moreover, this interaction is more effective at reducing some types of pain than other pain management methods.

 On the other hand, it is essential to know that ketamine for pain doses would vary from person to person depending on the severity of the pain and the patient’s physical condition.
 Specialists are turning to lower doses of ketamine in chronic pain release, including migraines, usually referred to as sub-anesthetic doses.